MichaelLeith/Mockery/README.md

 ## Limitations

 * Can't mock final classes/constructors/package local methods (this requires Instrumentation)
-* Captured arguments aren't ordered - instead we guarantee that each argument will be in the capture list at least once ** This data is internally available in Tracker's, just not exposed yet
+* Captured arguments aren't ordered - instead we guarantee that each argument will be in the capture list at least once.
+This data is internally available in Tracker's, just not exposed yet
 * No annotation support
 * ...